Pritam27112004/delta-demo2/README.md

 # delta-demo2
-its a demo repository for my learning purpose
+its a demo repository for my learning purpose.